-An adaptation of Dostoyevsky's novel, updated to present-day Helsinki.
-Slaughterhouse worker Rahikainen murders a man, and is forced to live with the consequences of his actions...Written by
+An adaptation of Dostoyevsky's novel, set in modern Helsinki.
+Slaughterhouse worker Rahikainen murders a man, and is forced to live with the consequences of his actions.Written by

 Michael Brooke <firstname.lastname@example.org>

 24 of 28 people found this review helpful.

 Was this review helpful to you?

 | Report this